eberkeaydin/The-Pan-Gu-Restaurant/The Pan Gu Restaurant/README.md

 # The Pan Gu Restaurant Web Site

 ## A imaginery far east restaurant's web site.
-Site build by JavaScript "single page application" without any framework like React etc.
+Site build by Bootstrap 5.0 and JavaScript "single page application" without any framework like React etc.
 ## This project built for my "Üstortam Programlama" course term project.

+### Pages layout's and component's created with Bootstrap 5.0
 ### Contents in the menu page assigned as objects by JavaScript for country filters.
 ### Objects have Id, title, category, price, img and desc parts.
 ### Buttons created in JavaScript file.